 Substances with the potential to cause allergic contact dermatitis (ACD) are skin sensitizers; the process by which they cause ACD is skin sensitization.

 The biological pathway leading to skin sensitization is well characterized and thus is a promising area for the near-term development of testing strategies that eliminate the use of animals.
-ICCVAM and NICEATM scientists are developing integrated testing strategies based on this pathway, using chemical property information and non-animal test data as input for their models.
-The goal is to use these non-animal approaches to predict, initially, outcomes for the standard animal test to identify potential skin sensitizers and, ultimately, human skin sensitization hazard.
+ICCVAM and NICEATM scientists developed integrated testing strategies based on this pathway, using chemical property information and non-animal test data as input for their models.
+These non-animal approaches can be used to predict either outcomes for the standard animal test to identify potential skin sensitizers or human skin sensitization hazard.

 NICEATM and ICCVAM organized a workshop in 2011 to provide stakeholders with information about ICCVAM-recommended alternative test methods for assessing ACD hazard potential.
 The workshop reviewed best practices for testing chemicals and products for ACD potential using methods and approaches that replace, reduce, and refine animal use.